Your rights if a business acts in an unfair or misleading way, including sales tactics and selling unsafe products.

 You can also take legal action of your own against a trader under the FTA.

-If you bring a claim in the Disputes Tribunal or the District Court they may grant a number of orders, including:
+If you bring a claim in the Disputes Tribunal or the District Court they may grant several orders, including:

 • the trader pays damages to you if you have suffered some loss or damage